Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Anfield was one of the playing venues of the Euro 1996 tournament, during which it hosted three group matches and the quarter-final between France and the Netherlands (0-0).

-In the 21st century, Liverpool long contemplated moving away from Anfield to a larger and more modern stadium, and even obtained planning permission for a new 60,000-seater stadium at nearby Stanley Park.
+In the late 2000s, Liverpool contemplated moving away from Anfield to a larger and more modern stadium, and even obtained planning permission for a new 60,000-seater stadium at nearby Stanley Park.
 However, insufficient funding delayed the plans, which were finally discarded in 2012 by the new owners of the club.

-Instead, the ownership is now planning to redevelop and expand Anfield.
-The first phase would include the reconstruction of the Main Stand, which would increase capacity with 8,500 seats.
-If there is sufficient demand, plans furthermore incluse the expansion of the Anfield Road Stand, which would result in a final capacity of about 59,000 seats.
+If there is sufficient demand, plans furthermore include a possible expansion of the Anfield Road Stand, which would result in a final capacity of about 59,000 seats.

 (photos of the present Anfield below)